 Get exclusive member benefits & effect social change.
 Join Today

-Orthostatic hypotension (also called postural hypotension) is a sudden fall in blood pressure that occurs upon standing quickly.
-Blood pressure is the force of your blood against the walls of your arteries (the blood vessels that carry blood from the heart through the body).
+Orthostatic hypotension, also called postural hypotension, is a sudden fall in blood pressure that occurs when you stand up quickly.
 Hypotension is the term for low blood pressure.
+Blood pressure is the force of your blood against the walls of your arteries.

-People with orthostatic hypotension feel dizzy when they stand up.
+People with orthostatic hypotension may feel dizzy when they stand up.
 The condition is often mild and lasts for just a few minutes after standing.
-Some people may faint (temporarily lose consciousness).
+Some people may faint, or lose consciousness.

 There are many causes for orthostatic hypotension.
 These include:

-The most common symptoms are dizziness and lightheadedness upon standing up.
+The most common symptoms of orthostatic hypotension are dizziness and lightheadedness upon standing up.
 The symptoms will usually go away upon sitting or lying down.

 Other common symptoms include:

-If your doctor suspects that you have orthostatic hypotension, he or she will check your blood pressure while you are sitting, lying down, and standing.
-The doctor can diagnose orthostatic hypotension if your systolic blood pressure drops by 20 millimeters of mercury (mm Hg) or your diastolic blood pressure drops by 10 mm Hg within three minutes of standing up (Mayo Clinic, 2011).
+If your doctor suspects that you have orthostatic hypotension, they will check your blood pressure while you are sitting, lying down, and standing.
+Your doctor can diagnose orthostatic hypotension if your systolic blood pressure drops by 20 millimeters of mercury (mm Hg), or your diastolic blood pressure drops by 10 mm Hg within three minutes of standing up, according to the Mayo Clinic.

 Treatment for orthostatic hypotension depends on the cause.
-Treatment may include the following changes in lifestyle:
+Doctor-recommended treatment may include the following lifestyle changes:

-For severe cases, your doctor may prescribe drugs that work to increase blood volume or constrict blood vessels to treat orthostatic hypotension (Cleveland Clinic, 2009).
-These include:
+For severe cases, your doctor may prescribe drugs that work to increase blood volume or constrict blood vessels.
+According to the Cleveland Clinic, these drugs might include:

 Written by: Jacquelyn Cafasso